Average student loan debt for doctors in 2023

 Can I consolidate my medical school loans?

 Consolidating medical school loans can be a viable option to simplify repayment by combining multiple loans.
-However, weighing the potential benefits against any loss of certain loan perks or forgiveness options is important.
+However, weighing the potential benefits against any loss of certain loan perks or forgiveness options is essential.

 Are there any tax advantages related to student loan debt for doctors?